VanVDC/countries-flags/README.md

 # Countries Flags Search API

 A simple countries flags search site that will return the flag with information on the country.
-This project allow me to practice React Hooks.
+This project allows me to practice React Hooks.
 ### `Build`
 ```
 React-using useState and useEffect hooks